arctic-cheetah/COMP3331/lab01/lab01.md

 $v$ = The speed of light in a physical medium

-Therefore, only transmission delay depends
+Therefore, only transmission delay depends on the size of the packet $L$.
+The others do not.